 • diet and exercise recommendations

-After the end of treatment, an individual should maintain their health insurance because they may need further treatment at a later date.
-A person should also keep medical records up to date in case they need to see a new doctor who is unfamiliar with their medical history.
+After the end of treatment, individuals should maintain their health insurance because they may need further treatment at a later date.
+They should also keep medical records up to date in case they need to consult a new doctor who is unfamiliar with their medical history.

 Although doctors do not know for sure whether healthy lifestyle practices can reduce the risk of cancer recurrence, taking the following steps may help: